-Inside CentOS Artwork Repository there are four major production work lines which are: graphic design, documentation, localization and automation.
+Inside CentOS Artwork Repository there are four major work lines of production which are: graphic design, documentation, localization and automation.
 These work lines describe different areas of content production.
 Content production inside these specific areas may vary as much as persons be working on them.
 Producing content in too many different ways may result innapropriate in a collaborative environment like CentOS Artwork Repository where content produced in one area depends somehow from content produced in another different area.
-To produce content in a syncronized but descentralized way, it is required to define a content production standard that lead everyone work in order for the content produced in each different work line to gear correctly once it is put together.
+So, a content production standard is required.